 Ex-wrestler sues University of Michigan over doc's assaults

-DETROIT (AP) — A man who was a University of Michigan wrestler in the 1980s sued the school Wednesday, alleging he was molested dozens of times.
+DETROIT (AP) — A man who was a University of Michigan wrestler in the 1980s sued the school Wednesday, alleging that a late physician molested him dozens of times.

-The lawsuit in U.S. District Court in Detroit identified the man only as John Doe.
-He accused the university of failing to remove Dr. Robert E. Anderson despite complaints about him.
+The lawsuit in U.S. District Court in Detroit is the first since victims of Dr. Robert E. Anderson began to emerge a few weeks ago.
+The man, identified only as John Doe, accused the university of failing to remove the doctor despite complaints about him.

 “One illustrative incident is when plaintiff scratched his arm while wrestling on the mat during a summer training session, and he was told by leadership to see Anderson about the bleeding,” the lawsuit states.